Puerto Escondido Oaxaca State, Mexico Travel Guide

 Zicatela has strong currents; it is for experienced surfers only.

-Most visitors, including citizens of the United States, Canada, UK, EU, Australia, and New Zealand, do not need a visa for tourism.
+Most visitors, including citizens of the United States, Canada, UK, EU, Australia, and New Zealand, don't require a visa for tourism.
 They may stay for up to 180 days.
 Travelers receive a Tourist Card (FMM) upon arrival.
 One can obtain the FMM electronically before travel, or an airline/immigration officer presents it upon arrival.
-Completing the FMM beforehand can save time.
+Completing the FMM beforehand can make things quicker.
 VisaHQ also provides services.

 A Valid passport is necessary.
 It holds validity for at least six months beyond your planned departure.
 Present your Completed FMM form.
-Proof of onward or return travel is often typical.
+Proof of your departure is often typical.
 Immigration officials may request an airline ticket or itinerary.
 While rarely requested, visitors may show Proof of sufficient funds to support their stay.

 Keep it safe; you surrender it when you leave.
 Losing it can cause delays.